 1. Traditional Hanfu

-The design of Hanfu is based on the traditional Chinese cultural background and Chinese etiquette culture, which represents unique national characteristics.
-In the word “hanfu”, “han” literally means the name of the ethnic majority group in China, while “fu” stands for clothes.
-Therefore, judging by the meaning of the two separate elements of this word, one can easily tell that hanfu was originally created for Han people.
-It implies that hanfu is more or less different to the clothing of people from other ethnic minority groups.
+The design of Traditional Hanfu is based on the rich Chinese cultural background and Chinese etiquette culture, embodying unique national characteristics.
+In the word “Hanfu,” “Han” refers to the ethnic majority group in China, while “fu” stands for clothes.
+This distinction shows that Hanfu was originally created for the Han people, making it different from the clothing of people from other ethnic minority groups in China.

 Hanfu was prevalent for an extremely long time period in the Chinese history as it flourished from Qin Dynasty (around 200 B.C) to Ming Dynasty (around the year 1600).
 In ancient China, hanfu was used to indicate a person’s social status, especially in the Western Zhou Dynasty, when a strict hierarchical society was established.
 Differences in the length of a skirt or the wideness of a sleeve actually decided people’s rank in society.

-Traditional hanfu presents itself as a long gown, with long sleeves and cross collar (usually the left crossing is over the right one) being its two most important features.
-A sash is used to secure the garment around the waist as traditional hanfu has no buttons on it.
+Traditional Hanfu presents itself as a long gown, with long sleeves and a cross-collar Hanfu (usually with the left side crossing over the right) as two of its most defining features.
+A sash is used to secure the garment around the waist, as traditional Hanfu does not use buttons.

 2. Qipao

-Qipao appeared in the 1920s and remained as the “national dress” until the 1950s.
+Qipao appeared in the 1920s and remained the “national dress” until the 1950s.

-Qipao was originally made wide and loose, covering most parts of the body.
-Yet it could hardly be considered fashionable, and people were seeking for a more snazzy style of dressing to suit their tastes.
-That’s why in the 1930s, the traditional qipao was redesigned, adding western patterns that show off the beauty of a woman’s body.
+Originally, the Qipao was made wide and loose, covering most parts of the body.
+However, it could hardly be considered fashionable, and people sought a more snazzy style of dressing to suit their tastes.
+That’s why in the 1930s, the traditional Qipao was redesigned, incorporating Western patterns that highlighted the beauty of a woman’s body.

 3. Chinese Tunic Suit, Zhongshanzhuang

-Zhongshanzhuang contains elements of both the traditional Chinese suit and western suit.
+Zhongshanzhuang contains elements of both the traditional Chinese suit and the Western suit.
 It has a turn-down collar and four pockets with flaps, which looks simple but respectable.
-That’s probably why Zhongshan zhuang quickly gained popularity among Chinese men in the mid 20-th century.
+That’s probably why Zhongshan Zhuang quickly gained popularity among Chinese men in the mid-20th century.

 Have you seen these 3 types of clothing before?